-It allows for interaction without needing to resize or scroll because the content is placed in a flexible grid that changes based on screen size.
+It allows for interaction without needing to resize or scroll because the content is placed in a flexible grid that flows based on screen size.

 Responsive design also removes the need to design separately for mobile devices since every device is served from a unified design.

 This means your guide will appear differently across various devices.
-A beautifully designed multi-column layout created on a desktop computer will appear as a one-column page on a student's phone.
+A beautifully designed multi-column layout created on a desktop computer will appear as a one-column page on a student's mobile device.

 Take, for instance, this three-column page layout where the highlight of the page is centered in the top-center of the page.

-Now consider this same layout on a phone.
+Now consider this same layout on a mobile device.

 Notice how the main content is not on top anymore.
-This important content might get overlooked since it is buried below the left column.
+This important content might get overlooked since it is buried further down the page.

 There is a predictable pattern for how columns get rearranged.